Man protecting his baby fatally shot in Florida restaurant

 MIAMI BEACH, Fla.
-(WTXL) — A gunman walked into a Miami Beach restaurant and fatally shot a tourist who was protecting his 1-year-old son.
+(AP) — A gunman walked into a Miami Beach restaurant and fatally shot a tourist who was protecting his 1-year-old son.

 He told investigators he walked into La Cerveceria restaurant and picked Wakefield out at random.